optakt/optakt.github.io/content/knowledge/scalinghistory.md

 This article covers how the scaling solutions for decentralized systems in the crypto world have evolved with regards to the consensus algorithms that have been used, what their problems are and how Flare tries to address them.
 It also addresses how various blockchains fare in the realm of the [blockchain trilemma](https://vitalik.ca/general/2021/04/07/sharding.html) which roughly states that it is hard to achieve more than 2 out of 3 from security, scalability and decentralization.

-The concepts at the foundation of blockchain technology, such as cryptography (for data encryption) and peer-to-peer networks (that handle distributed information being exchanged between the participants) were around before the 2000s.
+The concepts at the foundation of blockchain technology, such as cryptography (for data encryption) and peer-to-peer networks (that handle information exchange in a distributed way) were around before the 2000s.
 However, there was no concept of a truly digital currency due to the [double spending problem](https://en.wikipedia.org/wiki/Double-spending).

 ## Proof of Work